TheoVerhelst/Aphelion/README.md

 Run the executable by giving it the path to `save.json`.
 Also the file `gui.txt` and the directory `resources/` need to be in the current directory.

 ## Controls
-  - ZQSD for going up, down, left and right with the RCS
+  - ZQSD for translating up, down, left and right with the RCS
+  - A and E to rotate with RCS
   - Space to fire the hydrolox engine
-  - A and E to rotate with RCS
   - Shift and Control to zoom and unzoom
+  - M to show the map
+  - Alt to rotate the camera